Actress Debbie Reynolds, Carrie Fisher's mom, dies at 84

 Reynolds was an accomplished actress in film, television and theater.
 She was lovingly known as "America's sweetheart."
 Her big break came at the age of 20 when Gene Kelly choose her as his dance partner for "Singin' In The Rain."
 She was featured in many of the film's musical numbers including the song "Good Morning."

-At age 31, Reynolds earned an Academy Award nomination for her performance in the film "The Unsinkable Molly Brown" and won an Emmy Award for her performance as Bobbie (Grace's mother) on the television show "Will & Grace."
+At age 31, Reynolds earned an Academy Award nomination for her performance in the film "The Unsinkable Molly Brown."
+She later won an Emmy Award for her performance as Bobbie (Grace's mother) on the television show "Will & Grace."

 Reynolds posted Tuesday to Facebook after Fisher's passing, thanking all of her daughter's supporters.